Jessewyatt24/Competitive-Pokemon-analytics/README.md

 By combining SQL aggregation, Power BI visualizations, and statistical comparisons, this phase established a foundational understanding of Pokémon type distribution and power scaling across the dataset.

 With these baseline trends identified, the project will now transition toward competitive team-building analysis, exploring how stat distributions, typings, and role diversity contribute to successful competitive Pokémon teams.

+## Question:
+Do Pokémon with higher Base Stat Totals (BST) tend to see greater competitive usage in VGC formats?